eser/stack/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

 The following is a set of guidelines for contributing to `cool` and its packages, which are hosted in GitHub.
-These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+These are mostly guidelines, not strict rules.
+Use your best judgment and feel free to propose changes to this document in a pull request.

-## What should I know before I get started?
+## What Should I Know Before I Get Started?

 ### Code of Conduct